-There were no impairments to goodwill or other intangible assets for the years ended December 31, 2021, 2020, and 2019.
+There were no impairments to goodwill or other intangible assets during 2022 and 2023.

 Land Lease Acquisition Costs and Water Rights.
-Silver Slipper recognized intangible assets related to its lease agreement with Cure Land Company, LLC (see Note 7).
+Upon its acquisition by the Company in 2012, Silver Slipper recognized intangible assets related to its lease agreement with Cure Land Company, LLC (see Note 7).
 The lease was valued at \$970,000 and represents the excess fair value of the land over the estimated net present value of the land lease payments, and the water rights value of \$450,000 represents the fair value of the water rights based upon market rates in Hancock County, Mississippi.